rachita-gautam/flash-chat/README.md

 ## Goal

 The objective of this Chat App was to learn how to incorporate Firebase into Flutter apps.
-We used Firebase Cloud Firestore as well as the Firebase authentication package to equip the app with a cloud-based NoSQL database and secure authentication methods.
+I used Firebase Cloud Firestore as well as the Firebase authentication package to equip the app with a cloud-based NoSQL database and secure authentication methods.

 ## Final Output